-Acceptable Sources of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration of estimated medical costs to be incurred or regular payments expected to be made on outstanding bills which are not covered by insurance. documented in file. outstanding medical bills that will continue for all or part of the next twelve (12) months.
-Copies of income tax forms (Schedule A, IRS Form 1040) that itemize medical expenses, when the expenses are not expected to change over the next twelve (12) months.
-Receipts, cancelled checks, pay stubs, which indicate health insurance premium costs, or payments to a Resident attendant.
-Original carbon copy of a pre- printed money order, made to the order of the medical provider in addition to a copy of the bill for medical expenses incurred.
-This method is limited to an annual aggregate amount of five hundred dollars (\$500).
-Single or aggregate amounts exceeding five hundred dollars (\$500) or related to medical treatment, if there is no other source of verification.

-Acceptable So ources of Verification Third Party Documents Factor to be Provided by Verified Upfront Written Oral Applicant Self-Declaration documents that do not meet the HD standard of credible documentation will be 3 rd party verified.
-Money order stubs will not be accepted.
-Receipts or ticket stubs that verify transportation expenses directly related to medical No od forman Lakkan fuana expenses.
-Need for an assistive animal.
-Letter from medical provider.
-Need for a live- in aide Letter from doctor or other professional knowledgeable of the condition Net Income for a business Form 1040 with Schedule C, E, or F. Financial Statement(s) of the business (audited or unaudited) including an accountant's calculation of straight-line depreciation expense if accelerated depreciation was used on the tax return or financial statement.
-Any loan application listing income derived
+Acceptable So ources of Verification

+Third · Documents

+Factor to be Provided by

+Verified Upfront Written Oral Applicant Self-Declaration

+of estimated documented in outstanding related to medical

+medical costs to be incurred or file. medical bills that will continue for treatment, if there is no other source of

+regular all or part of the verification.

+payments next twelve (12) verification.

+expected to be months.

+made on

+outstanding bills Copies of income tax forms

+which are not (Schedule A, IRS

+covered by Form 1040) that

+insurance. itemize medical

+expenses, when

+the expenses are

+not expected to

+change over the

+next twelve (12)

+months.

+Receipts,

+cancelled checks,

+pay stubs, which

+indicate health insurance

+premium costs, or

+payments to a

+Resident

+attendant.

+Original carbon

+copy of a pre-

+printed money

+order, made to

+the order of the

+medical provider

+in addition to a

+copy of the bill for medical expenses

+incurred.
+This

+method is limited

+to an annual

+aggregate amount

+of five hundred

+dollars (\$500).

+Single or

+aggregate amounts

+exceeding five

+hundred dollars

+(\$500) or

+Acceptable So ources of Verification

+Third • Documents

+Factor to be Provided by

+Verified Upfront Written Oral Applicant Self-Declaration

+documents that

+do not meet the

+HD standard of

+credible documentation

+will be 3 rd party

+verified.
+Money

+order stubs will

+not be accepted.

+Receipts or ticket

+stubs that verify

+transportation expenses directly

+related to medical

+expenses.

+сирензез.

+Need for an Letter from

+assistive animal. medical

+provider.

+Need for a live- Letter from

+in aide doctor or other

+professional

+knowledgeable

+of the condition

+Net Income for a Form 1040 with

+business Schedule C, E, or

+F.

+Financial

+Statement(s) of

+the business

+(audited or

+unaudited)

+including an

+accountant's

+calculation of

+straight-line

+depreciation expense if

+accelerated

+depreciation was

+used on the tax

+return or financial

+statement.

+Any loan

+application listing

+income derived

+income derived

-Acceptable Sources of Verification Third Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration from business during the preceding twelve (12) months.
+Acceptable So urces of Verification Third Party Documents Factor to be Verified Upfront Written Oral Provided by Applicant Self-Declaration veryiou from business during the preceding twelve (12) months.
 For rental property, copies of recent rent checks, lease and receipts for expenses, or IRS Schedule E. Personal property Assessment, Bluebook, etc. Receipt for purchase, other evidence of worth Recurring contributions and gifts Notarized statement or affidavit signed by the person providing the assistance giving the purpose, dates, and value of gifts.
 Telephone or in- person contact with source documented in file.
 Not applicable.
 Notarized statement or affidavit signed by applicant stating purpose, dates, and value of gifts.
 Self- employment, tips, gratuities, etc. The Housing Department mails or faxes a verification form directly to sources identified by the family to obtain income information.
 The Housing Department may call the source to obtain income information.
 Form 1040/1040A showing amount earned and employment period.
 Notarized statement or affidavit signed by applicant showing amount earned and pay period.
 Social security number Letter from Social Security Original Social Security card Certification that document is complete/accurate unless original Social Security card is provided.
 Training program participation Letter from program provider indicating whether the Resident is